QiuJohnny26/Calculating-BleuScore-NLP-HONORS-/README.md

 to  compute the value compared to the candidate sentence.
 I also included my own implementation of the distance calculator between the sentences to further analyze the comparison .

+How to Run it
+1.Download the zip file
+2.Edit The text file to configure the candidate sentence you want to test with reference sentences 3.Run it